Shia LaBeouf converts to Catholicism after being confirmed at New Year’s Eve Mass - KESQ

 He has had several run-ins with the law during his career, including a 2017 New York City arrest for public drunkenness and disorderly conduct that was captured on a livestreamed video.
 He was sent to court-mandated rehabilitation.

-LaBeouf, who has admitted to alcoholism and has been accused by a former girlfriend of abuse, spent months in the California friary preparing for his role in “Padre Pio.”
+LaBeouf, who has been accused by a former girlfriend of abuse, spent months in the California friary preparing for his role in “Padre Pio.”

 The actor has said the chance to play the mystic Capuchin monk best known for having displayed the “stigmata” wounds of Christ — he bled from his hands, feet and sides — was a miracle for him personally.